RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Method

 To deal with unstable and over-fitting issues, bootstrap with ensemble learning \cite{schomaker2018bootstrap, tang2017random} was applied to the imputation task.
 This motivates us to adopt ensemble learning to boost imputation performance.
-Bootstrap constructs several different sets using random sampling and trains different models with each set.
-One of the disadvantages of bootstrap, however, is the bias from the random sampling.
-RDI can create various different sets by augmenting the entire dataset.
-Hence, we can apply ensemble learning without such bias.
+Bootstrap constructs several sets using random sampling and trains models with each set.
+However, one of the disadvantages of bootstrap is the bias from the random sampling.
+On the other hand, as RDI creates different sets by augmenting the entire dataset, we can apply ensemble learning without bias.

-Suppose $N$ random drop data, $\tilde{\mathbb{X}}=\{\tilde{X}_1,\ldots,\tilde{X}_N\}$ are generated through the random drop.
-Then, $N$ imputation networks which are composed of the same structure, but trained with different data using the loss function (5) can be denoted as $\mathbb{F}=\{F_1,\ldots,F_N\}$.
+As shown in Figure 1(a), we generate $N$ different random drop data, denoted as $\tilde{\mathbb{X}}=\{\tilde{X}_1, \ldots, \tilde{X}_N\}$.
+Then, $N$ imputation models, which are composed of the same structure but trained with different data using the loss function (5) can be denoted as $\mathbb{F}=\{F_1, \ldots, F_N\}$.
 Each model $F_k$ is trained to generate original data $X$ from random drop data $\tilde{X}_k$.
 After training, the original data is fed to each pre-trained model $F_k$ for imputation.
 However, the output values from individual models are all distinctive since differently augmented data are used when training individual models.
-Therefore, the average of $N$ output values is calculated and considered as a final output of the ensemble model.
+Therefore, the average of $N$ output values is considered a final output of the ensemble model.